alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 ## Getting updates

-You can use the [`GET /register/` endpoint](#getregister) to return the `total-entries` property for a register.
+You can use the [`GET /register/` endpoint](#getregister) to obtain the current highest entry number in a register from the `total-entries` property.
 If you keep track of this value, you can compare it with a new query to the register to find out if there are any updates.

 ### Return all entries since your last update